-Based on Naunyn's conclusion, it is reported that Arthur Goldscheider further advanced the Intensity theory by suggesting a neurophysiological model threshold hyper-intensive stimulation could cause pain.
+Based on Naunyn's conclusion, it is reported that Arthur Goldscheider further advanced the Intensity theory by suggesting a neurophysiological model to describe this summation effect: repeated sub-threshold stimulation or suprathreshold hyper-intensive stimulation could cause pain.
 He suggested further that the increased sensory input would converge and summate in the gray matter of the spinal cord.
 This theory competed with the Specificity Theory of Pain, which was championed by von Frey.
-According to literature the theory lost support with Sherrington's evolutionary framework for the Specificity theory which postulated the existence of sensory receptors that are specialized to respond to noxious stimuli, for which he coined the term "nociceptor" (Physiopedia, 2015).
+According to literature the theory lost support with Sherrington's evolutionary framework for the Specificity theory which postulated the existence of sensory receptors that are specialized to respond to noxious stimuli, for which he coined the term "nociceptor" (Physiopedia,2015).
 Specificity theory of pain